Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 The Vehicle Value Rule

-A simple guideline for engine replacement decisions:
+A guideline for engine replacement decisions:

 If your engine replacement cost exceeds 50% of your vehicle's value, carefully consider whether replacement makes financial sense.